-Sphera Element, Energetic and Evolution ranges have a unique uni-directional design which allows for fitting sheets in the same direction or alternate directions (i.e. cross joins on corridor T-junctions) without losing the overall design aesthetic.
+The product has a unique non-directional design which allows for fitting sheets in the same direction or alternate directions (i.e. cross joins on corridor T-junctions) without losing the overall design aesthetic.
 In main field areas, it is recommended to fit the sheets in the same overall direction.